phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 55 | granularity | if it's set, the limit is the number of pages, else it's a byte number 56-63 | base 24-31 | the last byte of the base address

 We need one code and one data segment.
 They have the following bits set: _descriptor type_, _present_, and _read/write_.
 The code segment has additionally the _executable_ and the _64-bit_ flag.
-In Long mode, it's not possible to use Segmentation and the base and limit fields must be 0.
+In Long mode, it's not possible to actually use them for Segmentation and the base and limit fields must be 0.
 Translated to assembly it looks like this:

 ```nasm
 section .rodata